wurunduk/crashday-center/source/_posts/file-types.md

 toc: true
 category:
   - Documentation
+  - Files
 ---
 Crashday has a lot of different files used for different things.
 Generally there are two types: text and binary ones.
 Binary files can only be edited using special programs, plugins or the game itself.
-Text files can be opened with any text editor.
+Text files can be opened with any text editor, though using notepad is not recommended.

 All the text files are based on the same format: